 Despite recent economic growth and successful democratic elections, Guatemala still struggles with widespread poverty, illiteracy, crime, and high rates of unemployment and underemployment.
-Villa Nueva, the second-largest city in the country, is no exception to these maladies.
+Villa Nueva, located just southwest of Guatemala City, is the largest city in the country and is no exception to these maladies.
 Located in a low-income neighborhood, the Juan Apostol School provides for children not only through its excellent academic program, but also through its exceptional skills training programs.
 Founded in 1964, the school strives to give students many different opportunities to rise above the difficult socioeconomic circumstances into which they were born, which gives them the chance to have a brighter future.

 Many different options for learning

 On a recent trip to Guatemala, our Director of International Programs, Luis Bourdet, visited the Juan Apostol School to see how the skills training programs were helping to prepare students for future employment.
 The school is a private one with over 1,000 students in two buildings — one for primary education, and the second for secondary education and skills training programs.

 The school provides an education to children of low-income families in Villa Nueva, located just southwest of Guatemala City.
 The school serves as a safe haven for kids growing up in poor communities, especially since the city is riddled with many gangs and much criminal activity.

 Luis found that the skills training programs were even more impressive than he remembered from his last visit to the school a few years ago.
 Thanks to these programs, which are supported by Children Incorporated donors, many students will have the skills they need to obtain employment after they graduate so that they can help support their families right out of high school, and eventually become financially independent.
 Every student in the school attends computer training classes, and they have the option to participate in the graphic design or computer repair and maintenance programs, or a robotics lab.